flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

         df = query_task(time=t)
         return process(df=df)

-There are three options when writing a new task type: you can write a task plugin as an extension in Flytekit, or you can go deeper and write a plugin in the Flyte backend:
+There are three options when writing a new task type: can go deeper and write a plugin in the Flyte backend:

 - :ref:`Custom behavior task plugin <advanced_custom_task_plugin>`